telerik/fiddler-everywhere-docs/user-guide/settings/connections/allow-remote-connections.md

 ---

 # Allow Remote Computers to Connect
 Fiddler allows you to capture traffic from remote devices.
+This article lists the steps you need to perform to achieve this.

 ## Enable the Allow Remote Computers to Connect Setting